Where do I play table tennis when I travel? I play everywhere I go!

 1. Watch their paddle at the point of contact with the ball,

 2. Stare at the ball and you can actually see the spin on the ball.
-I've tried this and so far, have not made any progress.
-But I'll keep starting at the ball and see if it comes into focus soon...
+I've tried this and so far, I have not made any progress.
+But I'll keep staring at the ball and see if it comes into focus soon...

-We only hit the record button only once, that's the video point above.
-I took one photo of the facility before we started.
+At the ping pong, we only hit the record button only once, that's the video point above.

 Elisabeth Granados Artacho, Girona Spain |